peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.vec3normalize'></a>
 ### (static) MathUtil.vec3normalize(vec)

-Converts a 3-element vector to a glmath; returns a new vector.
+Converts a 3-element vector to a unit vector; returns a new vector.
 When a vector is normalized, its direction remains the same but the distance from the origin to that vector becomes 1 (unless all its components are 0).
 A vector is normalized by dividing each of its components